MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-install.md

     |**ServiceLocation**     |  Use this parameter if you are installing the client on computers that run Office 2010 and your users are not local administrators on their computers or you do not want them to be prompted. <br><br>**Note**: Office 2010 extended support ended on October 13, 2020.
 For more information, see [AIP and legacy Windows and Office versions](../known-issues.md#aip-and-legacy-windows-and-office-versions). |
     | | |

-1. To complete the installation:
+1. To complete the installation, restart any Office applications and all instances of File Explorer.

+    > [!NOTE]
-    - **If your computer runs [Office 2010](../known-issues.md#aip-and-legacy-windows-and-office-versions)**, restart your computer.
+    > If your computer runs [Office 2010](../known-issues.md#aip-and-legacy-windows-and-office-versions), restart your computer.
+    >

-        If the client was not installed with the **ServiceLocation** parameter, when you first open one of the Office applications that use the Azure Information Protection unified client (for example, Word), you must confirm any prompts to update the registry for this first-time use.
+    > If the client was not installed with the **ServiceLocation** parameter, when you first open one of the Office applications that use the Azure Information Protection unified client (for example, Word), you must confirm any prompts to update the registry for this first-time use.
+    >

-        [Service discovery](client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.
+    > [Service discovery](client-deployment-notes.md#rms-service-discovery) is used to populate the registry keys.

-    - **For other versions of Office**, restart any Office applications and all instances of File Explorer.
+    >

 1. Confirm that the installation was successful by checking the install log file, which by default is created in the **%temp%** folder.